Salesforce

 • The user must be a known user and have previously consented meaning they have a data subject identifier profile in OneTrust.

-• Purposes must be shared across Web and Mobile properties.
+• Purposes must be shared across web and mobile properties.

 • Currently only fully synced profiles will result in the banner not reappearing to the user.